dataArtisans/flink-training-web/web/exercises/mailCount.md

 ### Input Data

-This exercise uses the [Mail Data Set]({{ site.baseurl }}/exercises/mailData.html) which was extracted from the Apache Flink development mailing list archive.
+This exercise uses the Mail Data Set which was extracted from the Apache Flink development mailing list archive.
+The [Mail Data Set instructions]({{ site.baseurl }}/exercises/mailData.html) show how to read the data set in a Flink program using the `CsvInputFormat`.

 The task requires two fields, `Timestamp` and `Sender`.
 The input data can be read as a `DataSet<Tuple2<String, String>>`.
 When printed, the data set should look similar to this:

 ~~~
 (2014-09-26-08:49:58,Fabian Hueske <fhueske@apache.org>)